-The Established Residential Designation, shown on Map 1, is intended to retain the scale of existing low-density residential neighbourhoods while providing opportunities for additional housing units.
-The Designation is applied to areas that predominantly contain low-density residential uses.
+The Established Residential Designation, shown on Map 1, is intended to retain the scale of existing low-rise(RC-May23/24;E-June13/24) residential neighbourhoods while providing opportunities for additional housing units.
+The Designation is applied to areas that predominantly contain low-rise(RC-May23/24;E-June13/24) residential uses.